hasindu2008/slow5/docs/tutorial.md

 ## Why SLOW5?

 Oxford Nanopore Technologies (ONT) is the leading commercial provider of nanopore sequencing.
-The default FAST5 file format is not optimal for the large amounts of data processing and manipulation required for analyzing and decoding nanopore signal data.
+The default FAST5 file format is not optimal for the large amounts of data processing and manipulation required for interpreting nanopore signal data.
 Hence, SLOW5 was developed to overcome inherent limitations in the standard FAST5 signal data format that prevent efficient, scalable analysis and cause many headaches for developers.

 ## Whats inside my SLOW5 file?

-SLOW5 stores the metadata and raw signal output of DNA/RNA sequencing runs done through ONT nanopore platforms such as the PromethION, and MinION.
+SLOW5 stores the metadata and raw signal output of DNA/RNA sequencing runs completed through ONT nanopore platforms such as the PromethION, and MinION.
+Metadata can be viewed in the header of each SLOW5.
+Distinct partitions of signal data captured by the sequencing run is stored in separate records or "reads" in the body of the SLOW5 file.

+Multiple different runs can be stored in a single SLOW5 file.
+Doing so will organize the data into different "read groups".

-The full specifications of each SLOW5 version can be found here: [slow5 specs](https://hasindu2008.github.io/slow5specs/)
+The full specifications of each SLOW5 version can be found here: [slow5 specs](https://hasindu2008.github.io/slow5specs/).